onestruggler/fast-stomp/README.md

 Also, the pair of _i and _o file is the input of feynver.

-All the circuits except gf256.tfc are from: https://github.com/njross/optimizer/tree/master/QFT_and_Adders gf256.tfc is downloaded from: http://webhome.cs.uvic.ca/~dmaslov/
+All the circuits except gf256.tfc and gf512.tfc are from: https://github.com/njross/optimizer/tree/master/QFT_and_Adders gf256.tfc and gf512.tfc are downloaded from: http://webhome.cs.uvic.ca/~dmaslov/

+The optimized gf512 is of size 204.5MB, too large to upload.
+If need, please contact: bian@dal.ca

 Thank Matt for timely adding new functionality in Feynman.